nigeljohnson73/neoclock/README.md

 ## Software setup
 You can use the Raspberry PI Imager and install Raspberry PI OS LITE (32-BIT).
 You should also attach it to your network and log in via SSH.
 You're looking at GitHub so I'm assuming that I don't need to go into too much detail here.

-Once you have your Raspberry Pi on the network of your choice, you can run the setup as follows:
+Log in as the `pi` user and run the setup as follows:

     curl https://raw.githubusercontent.com/nigeljohnson73/neoclock/main/setup.sh | sh